Skip to main content

 Friday, 31 October

-Today, we visit Bari and continue to Bitonto.
+Today, we visited Bari and continued to Bitonto.

 Bari